Financial Samurai

 6) Don’t confuse brains with a bull market.
 One of the most dangerous things you can do is extrapolate the gains you’ve made in the last 10 years with the next 10 years.
 Your risk-tolerance, income payouts, and investment returns will all change once the market turns down.
 A lot of FIRE people got slaughtered during the March 2020 downturn and panicked.

-For those curious, at 34, I left with a 4X multiple, which equated to about $2,000,000 in after-tax investments producing about $80,000 in passive income.
+For those curious, at 34, I left with a 4X multiple.
+This equated to about $2,000,000 in after-tax investments producing about $80,000 in passive income.
 Yes, it was a little scary to leave so young.

-If I hadn’t received a severance package, I most likely would have worked for three more years and saved at least 50% of my income to boost my after-tax investment accounts to 5X.
-Thankfully, it’s been a raging bull market since I left, so my multiple has continued to expand.
+If I hadn't received a severance package, I most likely would have worked for three more years.
+During this time, I would have saved at least 50% of my income to boost my after-tax investment accounts to 5X.
+Thankfully, it's been a raging bull market since I left, so my multiple has continued to expand.

 Leaving a steady paycheck is not easy, especially if you’ve had one for decades.
 But if you hit these target multiples, early retirement is much easier to experience.